 Yea, you read it right.

-When you succeed to recapture some of your competitors’ customers, in the long run, you will not recapture just a few of them.
+When you succeed in recapturing some of your competitors’ customers, in the long run, you will not recover just a few of them.
 You will recapture much more.

 Create some little surveys or even conduct some 15-minute call or video interviews.
-Because they are very nice people (who else would give you 15 minute of their time in this busy world. right?), you can offer them some extended trial, discount, or your exclusive learning material.
+Because they are charming people (who else would give you 15 minute of their time in this busy world. right?), you can offer them some extended trial, discount, or your exclusive learning material.

 The goal of your competitors’ customer development is to:

-- Understand their biggest pain about problems which you and your competitors are solving.
+- Understand their most significant pain about problems that you and your competitors are solving.